alvarosainzpardo/.kickstart/README.md

 ```

 4. Copy the files in the credentials archive folder to the `~/.ssh` folder
-5. Now, you can clone the oher repos and work with them using ssh urls.
+5. Now, you can clone the oher repos and work with them using SSH URLs.
 For example, to clone the `.dotfiles`repo:

 ```bash
 cd